ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Skowronska-Krawczyk, Dorota – PhD, MSc, Assistant Professor of Physiology & Biophysics and Ophthalmology

 The focus of research conducted in Dr. Skowronska-Krawczyk’s laboratory revolves around understanding the implications of natural aging on visual function, as well as its impact on neurodegenerative ocular conditions.
 Using a multifaceted approach encompassing molecular, biochemical, and cellular methodologies, her team works to elucidate the intricate processes affected during the aging and assess the translational potential of these findings for clinical applications.
 Dr. Skowronska-Krawczyk’s investigations have led to groundbreaking insights, including the identification of senescence as a key factor in the pathogenesis of glaucoma.
 Moreover, she has established a compelling genetic link between the mechanisms of aging and the development of ocular diseases.
 Notably, her research has unveiled that susceptibility to stress responses increases with advancing age and is epigenetically regulated at the chromatin level.
 Furthermore, her work has demonstrated that repeated episodes of intraocular pressure elevation accelerates the aging process within the young retina.
-The expertise of Dr. Skowronska-Krawczyk’s laboratory extends to the domains of epigenomics, transcriptomics, and lipidomics, facilitating an in-depth exploration of age-related eye disorders at the molecular level.
-This enables her to provide a comprehensive understanding of the underlying mechanisms driving these conditions.

 A significant part of the research conducted in her laboratory is dedicated to the development of therapeutic interventions, and on the repurposing of FDA-approved pharmaceutical agents for potential application in ophthalmic clinical settings.
 Through the years, work of Dr. Skowronska-Krawczyk has been funded from many sources, including NIH National Eye Institute, Glaucoma Research Foundation, and BrightFocus foundation.
 Our research is translational and we actively look for approaches that can be introduced to the clinic.